 However, the City is facing the dissolution of the Town of Madison in 2022, generally located in the South Madison area.
 The City intends to invest in this historically overlooked and underinvested part of the City.
 To do this, the City will propose to donate excess TID cash from TID 39 to TID 42 (Wingra) beginning in 2020.
 As a part of this process, the City is proposing this amendment to the TID 42 Project Plan.
-The donation of excess TID cash from TID 39 to TID 42 will allow the City to begin investing in and around TID 42, which is located in South Madison but does not include Town of Madison parcels.
+The donation of excess TID cash from TID 39 to TID 42, which is located in South Madison but does not include Town of Madison parcels.
 As a part of this investment into South Madison, the City will request that the Joint Review Board authorize the use of the so called, "Half Mile Rule" to allow funds from TID 42 to be invested within a half mile of TID 42.